 For students who prefer teacher-led classes, there are two formats for you to choose:

-For students who only want to have some fun, and possibly to become a published writer, participate the Chinese Writing Contest.
+For students who want to become a published writer, participate our annual event Chinese Writing Contest.

 We are here to help, to improve, and to make a difference to all Chinese language learners worldwide.